 But more recently, we have seen an explosion in energy companies claiming to have a similar offering.
 These companies are taking shortcuts to offer low cost ‘green’ tariffs which mislead customers into thinking they are choosing to support the growth of renewables, when really they are just paying for fossil fuel power and some cheap certificates.

-Today the energy regulator Ofgem has acknowledged that the way Good Energy does business is materially different.
-When the energy price cap was introduced at the start of this year, we were given a temporary exemption, while the regulator further examined the market and the ways that our tariffs support renewable generation.
+In August 2019, the energy regulator Ofgem acknowledged that the way Good Energy does business is materially different.
+When the energy price cap was introduced at the start of 2019 year, we were given a temporary exemption, while the regulator further examined the market and the ways that our tariffs support renewable generation.

 In its guidance, Ofgem was clear that green exemption from the price cap would only be possible for tariffs that do more to support renewable generation than what is obligated.
 This guidance made clear that on their own, REGOs do not provide a meaningful amount of support for renewable generation, as the costs are ‘immaterial’, which is precisely our argument against this ‘green’ loophole.

 When you choose a renewable tariff, you are choosing more than ‘net zero’ or some cheap certificates.
 You are choosing regeneration — support for the growth of clean energy.
 After careful review, Ofgem confirmed that Good Energy’s model does exactly this.
 In its letter, the regulator praised —